Project

 Module#instance_method and Module#method_defined? act inconsistently w.r.t #respond_to_missing?

 Added by myronmarston (Myron Marston) over 12 years ago.
-Updated almost 12 years ago.
+Updated about 12 years ago.

 Status: